BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 {
   "api_version": 2,
   "order": {
-    "lsp_balance_satoshi": "5000000",
+    "lsp_balance_sat": "5000000",
-    "client_balance_satoshi": "2000000",
+    "client_balance_sat": "2000000",
     "confirms_within_blocks": 1,
     "channel_expiry_blocks": 144,
     "coupon_code": "",
-    "refund_onchain_address": "bc1qvmsy0f3yyes6z9jvddk8xqwznndmdwapvrc0xrmhd3vqj5rhdrrq6hz49h"
+    "refund_onchain_address": "bc1qvmsy0f3yyes6z9jvddk8xqwznndmdwapvrc0xrmhd3vqj5rhdrrq6hz49h",
   },
   "open": {
-    "announce": true,
+    "announce": true
-    "node_id": "03d4e028a0d4a90868ec202ab684fb0085779defea9ca7553e06146557631eec20"
   }
 }
 ```

-- `api_version` *integer* API version that the client wants to work with.
+- `api_version` *uint16* API version that the client wants to work with.
   - MUST be `2` for this version of the spec.
   - MUST match one of the versions listed in `lsps1.info.versions`.
 - `order` MUST be provided.
-    - `lsp_balance_satoshi` *satoshi* How many satoshi the LSP will provide on their side.
+    - `lsp_balance_sat` *LSPS0.sat* How many satoshi the LSP will provide on their side.
       - MUST be 1 or greater.
-      - MUST be equal or below `base_api.max_lsp_balance_satoshi`.
+      - MUST be equal or below `base_api.max_lsp_balance_sat`.
-      - MUST be equal or greater `base_api.min_lsp_balance_satoshi`.
+      - MUST be equal or greater `base_api.min_lsp_balance_sat`.
-    - `client_balance_satoshi` *satoshi* How many satoshi the client will provide on their side.
+    - `client_balance_sat` *LSPS0.sat* How many satoshi the client will provide on their side.
 The client send these funds to the LSP.
 The LSP will push these funds back to the client.
       - MUST be 0 or greater.
-      - MUST be below or equal `base_api.max_client_balance_satoshi`.
+      - MUST be below or equal `base_api.max_client_balance_sat`.
-      - MUST be greater or equal `base_api.min_client_balance_satoshi`.
+      - MUST be greater or equal `base_api.min_client_balance_sat`.
-    - `confirms_within_blocks` *integer* Number of blocks the client wants to wait maximally for the channel to be confirmed.
+    - `confirms_within_blocks` *uint8* Number of blocks the client wants to wait maximally for the channel to be confirmed.
       - MUST be 0 or greater.
       - LSP MAY always confirm the channel faster than requested.
-    - `channel_expiry_blocks` *integer* How long the channel is leased for in block time.
+    - `channel_expiry_blocks` *uint32* How long the channel is leased for in block time.
       - MUST be 1 or greater.
       - MUST be below or equal `base_api.max_channel_expiry_blocks`.
     - `coupon_code` *string* Code that the client wants to use to claim a discount.
       - Client MAY omit this field.
+      - Maximum length is 512 characters.
-    - `refund_onchain_address` *Onchain address* Address where the LSP will send the funds if the order fails.
+    - `refund_onchain_address` *LSPS0.onchain_address* Address where the LSP will send the funds if the order fails.
       - Client MAY omit this field.
       - LSP MUST disable onchain payments if the client did omit this field.
 - `open` MUST be provided.
     - `announce` *boolean* If the channel should be announced to the network (also known as public).
-    - `node_id` *node_id* LSP will open the channel to this node.

-> **Rationale client_balance_satoshi** Client MAY want to have initial spending balance on their wallet or start with a balanced channel.
+> **Rationale client_balance_sat** Client MAY want to have initial spending balance on their wallet or start with a balanced channel.

 > **Rationale coupon_code** Client MAY provide a coupon_code to claim a discount.

+> **Rationale maximum_depth** The client indicates how long it is willing to wait before it can use the channel.
+Depending on this value, the LSP may raise the price of the channel because it takes a higher risk.

 The client MUST check if [option_support_large_channel](https://bitcoinops.org/en/topics/large-channels/) is enabled before they order a channel larger than 16,777,216 satoshi.